qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 7_ Type Systems.md

 ```

 For the ﬁnal call to min, we have provided, as a trailing block, an alternative deﬁ- nition of the comparison operator. ■ This operational style of checking (an object has an acceptable type if it sup- ports the requested method) is sometimes known as duck typing.
 It takes its name from the notion that “if it walks like a duck and quacks like a duck, then it must be a duck.”
 6

+6 The origins of this “duck test” colloquialism are uncertain, but they go back at least as far as the early 20th century.
+Among other things, the test was widely cited in the 1940s and 50s as a means of identifying supposed Communist sympathizers.

 ## 7.3.1 Generic Subroutines and Classes